LakeinLove/Mage-The-Awakening/Mage The Awakening/The Factions/Orders/Guardians of the Veil.md

   - Pentacle
   - Diamond
 ---
+_The Guardians of the Veil, a network of Awakened spies who preach the careful, subtle use of magic, police mages for worsening the Lie, and test Sleepers close to Awakening with a labyrinth of occult societies._

 ## Magic is Fragile

 The [[Fallen World]] continues to fall.
 The [[Abyss]] grows stronger whenever a mage inflicts [[Paradox]] upon the world.
 The universe frays with every vulgarity, while the Supernal resounds with the laughter of Tyrants.
 Humanity is inherently damaged by the Lie, and Sleepers snuff magic out in their ignorance, if they escape being driven mad by witnessing Supernal truth.
 Knowledge is both power and fire — left unchecked, it consumes and destroys.
 The hand whose reach exceeds its grasp must be slapped down.

 The Guardians of the Veil defend the [[Awakened]] from strife and treachery by employing those tools themselves, serving the Pentacle as recruiters and espionage agents keeping watch for threats from without and within.
-They plot to maintain the Labyrinth, a world-spanning society of conspiracy cells and contradictory mystery cults secretly under Guardian control, designed to weed out the weak, distract the unworthy, and attract those close to [[Awakening]].
+They plot to maintain the Labyrinth, a world-spanning society of conspiracy cells and contradictory mystery cults secretly under Guardian control, designed to weed out the weak, distract the unworthy, and attract those close to [[Awakening]].  \
 A newly [[Awakened]] mage attempting to understand what’s happening around him will likely stumble across the Labyrinth; in fact, the system works so well that Guardians actually detect the majority of Awakenings and pass suitable solitaries to other Orders.

 By contrast, the Order also spends a great deal of resources attempting to ensure those with traits they find objectionable become lost in the Labyrinth, losing the chance to Awaken.
 Together, the Order works tirelessly to keep magic secret — and in secrecy, safe.